burtonsamograd/anser/README.md

 ```

 This example has 2 'variables' or terminals to the compuatation
-network: farenhight and celcius.
+network: farenheight and celcius.
 There is also an internal variable
 to compute the constant 9/5.

 Once we've setup the computation network equation, you can evaulate